-As of April 28, 2010, the Board approved a fee schedule whereby non-management independent Directors receive annual retainer compensation as follows: Chairman of the Board \$140,000; Vice Chairman of the Board \$130,000; all others \$100,000.
-The retainer compensation is paid as 2/3 in cash and 1/3 in one-year restricted stock.
-In addition to the annual retainer fees, all non-management independent Directors annually receive long-term equity compensation of \$50,000 paid in the form of three-year-restricted stock units.
-All non-management independent Directors also receive long-term equity compensation of \$100,000 in the form of five-year restricted stock units, upon joining the Board of Directors.
+In 2010, the Board approved a fee schedule whereby non-management independent Directors receive annual retainer compensation as follows: Chairman of the Board \$140,000; Vice Chairman of the Board \$130,000; all others \$100,000.
+The retainer compensation is paid as 2/3 in cash and 1/3 in one-year restricted stock grants.
+In addition to the annual retainer fees, all non-management independent Directors receive annual long-term equity compensation of \$50,000 paid in the form of three-year-restricted stock units.
+All non-management independent Directors also receive long-term equity compensation of \$100,000, in the form of five-year restricted stock units, upon joining the Board of Directors.